Skip to main content

 openwrt-sdk/bin/packages/mipsel_24kc/<feed-name>/

-Where <feed-name> is the name of the feed that was added to the profile configuration file in Step 1 above.
+Where <feed-name> is the name of the feed that was added to the profile configuration file in Step 1 in the Config Changes section above.

-The packages have the extension .ipk and are compiled specifically for the mipsel_24kc architecture.
-Also included are package index files that will be used by the package manager on the device to install the packages.
+The packages have the extension .ipk and are compiled specifically for the Omega2 mipsel_24kc architecture.
+Also included are package index files that are required by OPKG on the device to recognize and install the packages from the repository.

 The last step of compiling a package feed is creating an index of the packages and signing the packages.
-This step is required so the compiled packages can be used as an opkg package repository by the device.
+This step is required so the compiled packages can be used as a package repository by the device.